jdeschat/pizza-hunt/README.md

 8. Click "See the discussion" to see peoples comments and replies about a particular pizza of interest.

 ## Contributors
-To contribute to Professional-README-generator, clone this repo locally and commit your code on a separate branch.
+To contribute to pizza-hunt, clone this repo locally and commit your code on a separate branch.

 Contributors: